thalida/openapi-docs-viewer/README.md

 * `openapi-docs-viewer.defaultRenderer`: Set the default theme for the OpenAPI viewer, default is `elements`.
 * `openapi-docs-viewer.defaultTheme`: Set the default color scheme, default is `system`.
+* `openapi-docs-viewer.defaultLayout`: Set the default layout, default is `responsive`.